Learning Design by Making Games (in Scratch)

 The following video was recording in December, 2016, during Phase 1.
 This student was in the initial stages of designing his own Scratch version of the slither.io game:

 Concepts such as variables and the Cartesian coordinate system are not part of the Grade 4 or 5 curriculum; however, most of the students gained a working knowledge of these concepts because they were essential mathematics needed to make the games and projects they wanted to create during Phase 1 (note: students had complete freedom to follow their passions and to choose their own projects in Phase 1).

-Students learned the project goal (“design and write a computer game, using Scratch, that makes learning about fractions fun and easy for primary students.”).
+Students learned the design goal (“design and write a computer game, using Scratch, that makes learning about fractions fun and easy for primary students.”).
 The students quickly realized that they lacked knowledge about the Grade 2 students.
 A 90-minute session was organized for the following week in which they proceeded to conduct interviews with students in the Grade 2 class.
 The Grade 4/5 class made observations of the Grade 2 students and their thinking about: 1. their current understanding of fraction concepts, and 2. what makes a computer game fun for them.
 After the 90-minute session, the Grade 4/5 students met as a class to debrief and compile a master document of observations, ideas, impressions, ideas and further questions.
 This information became the starting point for imagining what their game might look like.